ghc/ghc/docs/users_guide/codegens.rst

 You must install and have LLVM available on your ``PATH`` for the LLVM code generator to work.
 Specifically GHC needs to be able to call the ``opt`` and ``llc`` tools.
-Secondly, if you are running Mac OS X with LLVM 3.0 or greater then you also need the `Clang c compiler <http://clang.llvm.org>`__ compiler available on your ``PATH``.
+Secondly, if you are running Mac OS X with LLVM 3.0 or greater then you also need the `Clang C compiler <http://clang.llvm.org>`__ compiler available on your ``PATH``.

 To install LLVM and Clang: